uni-freiburg-debugging-course/ex1-alikaratas17/README.md

 - [ ] Implement a fuzzer
 - [ ] Generate *lots* of random instances with your fuzzer.
 Your evaluator and z3 must return the same result on generated instances
 - [ ] Provide detailed build instructions for your code so that we can evaluate it

+# My Notes
+- To run code we can do, 'make test'